 Apple's Shared iPad mode requires a Mobile Device Management (MDM) solution with Managed Apple IDs that are issued and owned by the school or college, configured using Apple School Manager.
 Students with a Managed Apple ID can then sign into your Shared iPads.

-FileBrowser is able to securely store credentials in the iOS keychain and will also offer to store credentials after successfully connecting to a server.
-This feature may be switched off in a shared iPad environment so that the next user doesn't inadvertently access the previous user's content.
+FileBrowser for Education is able to securely store credentials in the iOS keychain and will also offer to store credentials after successfully connecting to a server.
+This feature may be switched off if you dont wish to store credentials on a movile device.

-If your content is spread across several file servers, having to enter your username and password every time can be a burden, but credentials can't be stored persistently because the device is shared.
-FileBrowser's Single-Sign-On feature can help in this situation by pre-filling the popup username / password window with the most recent credentials that were used to successfully connect to a server.
-The user just needs to tap Connect.
-These credentials are cleared as soon as the user switches away from FileBrowser.
+FileBrowser for Education's Single-Sign-On feature can help in this situation by pre-filling the popup username / password window with the most recent credentials that were used to successfully connect to a server.
+The student just needs to tap Connect.
+These credentials are cleared as soon as the student switches away from FileBrowser for Education.

-FileBrowser may be configured so that students have access to file servers and their home folder, for example, but may be prevented from storing content within FileBrowser's local folders.
-This helps prevent iPads with smaller storage capacity from filling up, ensures that all work is saved on the server, and prevents inadvertent access to other student's work.
+FileBrowser for Education may be configured so that students have access to file servers and their home folder, for example, but may be prevented from storing content within FileBrowser for Education's local folders.
+This helps prevent iPads with smaller storage capacity from filling up, ensures that all work is saved on your education server and prevents inadvertent access to other student's work.

-It's not nice to lock a device so that the next person can't use it.
-As part of FileBrowser's comprehensive lock-down features, students may be prevented from setting a FileBrowser startup password.
+It's not nice to lock an iPad so that the next student can't use it.
+As part of FileBrowser for Education's comprehensive lock-down features, students may be prevented from setting a FileBrowser for Education startup password.